Restorative justice is a process where a victim can meet the person who was responsible for the offence.

 For many people, talking about what happened and how it made them feel helps them move on.

-Evidence shows that for those victims who take part 85% come away feeling satisfied and it leads to a 27% reduction in reoffending.
+Evidence shows for those victims who take part, 85% come away feeling satisfied and it leads to a 27% reduction in reoffending.

 If you would like to meet the person who has committed the crime or anti-social behaviour, they will be asked if they want to meet you.

 If both agree you will be given the opportunity to talk about what happened in a meeting.

 The meeting is held at a neutral location at a time which is convenient to you and is led by a professional facilitator.
 You will be able to bring along relatives, friends or other people to give you support.

 Restorative justice gives you a chance to talk about what happened with the offender.
 This might include:

 - telling them your thoughts and how they made you feel

 - agreeing with the offender how they might make amends for their actions – such as explaining why they did it, writing an apology or doing voluntary work

 - being able to move on from what has happened